shadowshot-x/minikube-slatra/README.md

 ## How I will know What to do next?
 Okay, So I will be reading `kubernetes.io` website in depth.
 For each concept I study, I will try to articulate scenarios in minikube.
 It will be interesting.
 I will be logging commands Experiment wise and log my thoughts about what I learned in form of blogs/Readme.

+## Concepts

+### Kubernetes Objects
+These are persistent entities(can stay across runs).
+They tell about state of the application(details of containers, resource available to them, Policies like restart, upgrades etc.).
+This is the desired state that the control plane works to achieve.
+Examples include :- Pods, Deployment, Service.
+You can declare this using YAML files.